ldandoy/Utils-CSS-JS/README.md

 $ uglifycss ./src/css/*.css > ./dist/utils.min.css
 $ uglifyjs ./src/js/*.js > ./dist/utils.min.js
 ```
-After runngin this commandn, you will found the min.css and min.js in the dist folder.
+After runngin this commande, you will found the min.css and min.js in the dist folder.

 ## The Road MAP